 Overcoming barriers of guilt and shame are essential to helping individuals work through their challenges and feel supported by their family and friends.

-The role of a mental health nurse is challenging yet highly rewarding.
 Of course, not everyone you support will recover fully, but you will still get to play an active role in the progress they do make.

 Read on to learn more about how to qualify as a mental health nurse.